nus-cs2103-AY2021S2/ip/docs/README.md

 1. Copy the file to the folder you want to use as the _home folder_ for your Duke.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.<br>
+A GUI similar to the example below should appear in a few seconds.<br>
 Note: the example below contains some [sample data](#sample-data-sample).<br>
 ![Ui](./Ui.png)